avinoamshye/getting_and_cleaning_data_course_project/README.md

 Using aggregate() the data is grouped by subjects and activities and means are calculated for each column.
 Lastly, all unnecessary variables are deleated leaving only x and x_means _, and write it to a file namedstep_5.txt.

-Required package: the script requires dplyr package to bo pre-installed
+Required package: the script requires dplyr package to be pre-installed